 From here, it is an overall downhill walk to the Loop.

-Hiking to the Loop
+Step Six: Hiking to The Loop

 From the Granite Park Chalet, it is a 4-mile hike to get to the Loop.
 This part of the hike is a steep downhill walk in and out of a forest.